darsuabasi/jokesApp/README.md

 # UEA-DJ - [Mini Take-home Project]
 ## Live Site: https://laugh-with-me.netlify.app/
-### UEA-DJ is an interactive Frontend Applicatioon where visitors of the site can access random dad jokes and gifs.
+### UEA-DJ is an interactive Frontend Application where visitors of the site can access random dad jokes and gifs.
 Users can also search for different jokes based on tags.

 Best viewed on Web.